Eddie Murphy matures in John Landis’ cult feelgood comedy

 Murphy shot to fame, and notoriety, with 1983‘s blockbuster stand-up gig Delirious, a show that left hugely popular musclehead Mr. T hunting him down at celebrity parties with the intention of kicking his ass, and he wasn’t the only one to take offence to Murphy’s balls-out supershow.
 The gay community was particularly miffed about Murphy’s homosexual slurs, something that was later absorbed into his film career.
 Particularly sensitive was his trivialising of the AIDS virus, which was in the throes of a huge epidemic at the time, leading to widespread prejudice across America based on fear and a lack of understanding of the disease.
 In 1996, Murphy apologised for his behaviour in a public statement that read, “I deeply regret any pain all this has caused… I know how serious an issue AIDS is the world over.
 I know that AIDS isn’t funny.
 It’s 1996, and I’m a lot smarter about AIDS now.”

-Murphy would also become a target for the white mainstream media during his Delirious pomp, who denounced his profanity-based act and the offensive concepts it peddled, though one has to believe their main reason for smearing the star was far more self-serving.
+Murphy would also become a target for the Reagan voting white mainstream media during his Delirious pomp, who denounced his profanity-based act and the offensive concepts it peddled, though one has to believe their main reason for smearing the star was far more self-serving.
 Murphy may have set out to shock, but like the best stand-up acts he had something to say beneath the bravado, giving a social voice to those without a platform.
-The comedian was particularly outspoken about ‘Reaganomics’, a ‘trickle-down’ political theory that backed big business and affected the most vulnerable, something ethnic minorities would typically take the brunt of.
+The comedian was particularly outspoken about ‘Reaganomics’, a ‘trickle-down’ political theory that backed big business and effected the most vulnerable, something ethnic minorities would typically take the brunt of.

 [blissfully ignorant of what this means] Yes!
 Yes!
 Fuck you too!Prince Akeem